 Some companies specialize only in spray foam.
 This is where it can get expensive and the return on investment doesn’t add up.
 Furthermore, many of these companies aren’t educated about building science principles that relate to an understanding of foam installation and potential moisture issues in our mixed humid climate region.
 They might recommend encapsulating your attic with spray foam, but not adding space conditioning in the attic; in our climate zone, this is a big no-no. It is a building code violation as well.
 As moisture-laden air passes upward through our homes, it needs to find a way out.
 This is what ridge vent and gable vents are for.
 Sure, venting cools your roof a little in the summer, but the most important reason for its existence involves the ability of a home to release moisture.
 I go into so many homes where attic foam encapsulation has been recommended to the tune of a 10-15 grand bill, but no attic space conditioning was in the scope of work.
 You must condition a space if you’re going to disallow the movement of vapor diffusion.
 I love spray foam.
 It is one of the services offered by our company.
 But I don’t recommend hosing your home down with several inches of foam if rising moisture in the attic isn’t properly dealt with.
 The ROI isn’t there, and you are opening yourself up to building moisture issues.

 Our company takes the “Whole House Approach”.
 This approach is based on science.
-But who believes in science anyways, ha?
+But who believes in science anyway, ha?
 But seriously, sealing the ductwork should take place first.
 Then, all bypasses allowing the movement of air between conditioned and unconditioned space should be foamed.
 I’m talking about HVAC chases, plumbing penetrations, and electrical penetration- and there are others, sometimes spraying the band boards and perimeter top plate is a good idea.
 This spray foam technique provides the quickest return on investment for your money.
 And lastly, get some good healthy cellulose insulation blown into your attic to achieve an R-value of 49.
-If you have existing flooring in your attic, you should dense pack these areas with cellulose.
+If you have existing flooring in your attic, you should densely pack these areas with cellulose.
 You won’t achieve the R-49, but the dense packing will air seal the unseen penetrations, and provide a respectable insulation value without adding the cost of tearing up the flooring boards and raising the attic floor height.
 I like to look at good sensible strategies for weatherizing homes where the client can see the cost of work pay for itself in just a couple of years.
-The average cost for a medium sized home to be weatherized is $3000.
-This includes the HVAC duct sealing, the foam air sealing, and upgrading your insulation.
+The average cost for a medium-sized home to be weatherized is $3000.
+This includes the HVAC duct sealing, foam air sealing, and upgrading your insulation.
 If this sounds good to you, reach out to us for a free estimate.
-In most cases, our prices beat our competitors- and the end product will have your home more comfortable, more energy efficient, and with enhanced indoor air quality.
+In most cases, our prices beat our competitors- and the end product will have your home more comfortable, more energy-efficient, and with enhanced indoor air quality.